 Experiences At Jungle Inn

-The resort can arrange for a range of other activities like coracle rides, rappelling, trekking and visits to the nearby holiday spots in Coorg and Kerala.
+The resort can guide you on white water rafting, trekking and visits to the nearby holiday spots in Coorg and Kerala.
 Inside the resort, walk in the serene ambience, ride bicycles, engage in bird watching or play some fun team sports like throw ball and volleyball.
 Reserve your evenings to watch a documentary film on wildlife and to enjoy the warmth of a campfire.

 All meals are vegetarian buffet meals at ‘Gudara’, the dining hall.
 We serve traditional Indian food made from fresh raw materials sourced locally.
 On occasion, the set menus share buffet space with Chinese or Continental dishes.

-To keep your young kids engaged we have a children’s play area with quality equipment.
-The compact play area is in close proximity to the Gudara.
+To keep your young kids engaged we have a children’s play area; it is in close proximity to the ‘Gudara’.

 Nagarahole National Park